 While staying at the Yoga Institute in Mumbai during my first trip to India some time ago, we were served a yellow, mushy cooked food at each one of our meals.
 I had no idea what it was – all I knew was that it was totally delicious.
-This began my love affair with kitchari.
-On this past trip, the joke between our group was how Lauren would finish off any of the kitchari left at the table!
-I swear, I could eat it all day, every day.
+This began my love affair with kitchari!

 Kitchari means “food of the gods” in Sanskrit.
 This hearty, one-pot dish is widely eaten in India, especially by sadhus, who leave it to cook while they are meditating.
 It’s also served in India’s hospitals to children and the elderly since it’s an easy-to-digest nourishment.
 Therefore this recipe is great for anyone who is recovering from an illness, fatigue, or having digestive problems.
-It’s excellent for general detox at the change of season, hence the reason why I’m spotlighting it now as we bloom into spring.
+It’s excellent for general detox at the change of season (spring and fall).
 Prized as a nourishing and cleansing complete meal in Ayurveda, it has been a staple in my diet when I’m sick, cleansing, or needing to give my system some serious comfort.
+Bonus – the house smells incredible after cooking it!

 1 tsp each: black mustard seeds, cumin seeds, turmeric powder